 For a description of our critical accounting policies and estimates, refer to Part II, Item 7, "Critical Accounting Policies and Estimates" in our Annual Report.
 There have been no material changes to our critical accounting policies and estimates as disclosed in our Annual Report.
-See Note 1 to our condensed consolidated financial statements included in this Quarterly Report, which describes recent accounting pronouncements adopted by us.
+See Note 1, "Basis of Presentation and Summary of Significant Accounting Policies" to our condensed consolidated financial statements included in this Quarterly Report, which describes recent accounting pronouncements adopted by us.